Welcome to the German flag

 everything important for seafarers and shipowners about maritime shipping under

-The planned increase of wage tax relief from 40% to 100% for the German flag is imminent: from June shipowners do not have to pay wage tax to the tax office for their seafarers working on German-flagged merchant ships.
+The planned increase of wage tax relief from 40% to 100% for the German flag has become reality: as of now shipowners do not have to pay wage tax to the tax office for their seafarers working on German-flagged merchant ships.

 Basis for the change is the "Gesetz zur Änderung des Einkommenssteuergesetzes zur Erhöhung des Lohnsteuereinbehaltes in der Seeschifffahrt" (Act of the amendment of the Income Tax Act to increase wage tax relief in maritime shipping).
 This act also repeals the previous 183-day-regulation.
 Crew members do not have to be in a 183 day long employment relationship anymore for the shipowner to be able to make use of this tax benefit.